FaroukBel/BinanceTaxCalculator/README.md

 # BinanceTaxCalculator
-Android application that offers tax and fees calculation
+Android application that offers tax and fees calculation.
+Also it shows live prices of market coins available in binance.
+This is possible thanks to the use of binance Api.